Uninsured / Underinsured Motorist Coverage & Motorcycle Accidents

 - Florida has the one of the highest rates of uninsured drivers in the country, with approximately 1 in 4 drivers lacking insurance.
 Many more lack sufficient insurance to fully cover damage they inflict on others by driving negligently.

-This is why Fort Lauderdale motorcycle accident attorneys at The Ansara Law Firm strongly encourage all motorcyclists to purchase PIP coverage, as well as uninsured/ underinsured motorist coverage.
+This is why the Fort Lauderdale motorcycle accident attorneys at The Ansara Law Firm strongly encourage all motorcyclists to purchase PIP coverage, as well as uninsured / underinsured motorist coverage.

 Although UM/UIM isn’t required of motorists in Florida, riders on two wheels tend to suffer more severe injuries than those in larger vehicles.
 It’s important for motorcyclists to make sure they won’t have to struggle to pay medical bills and other expenses – especially for a crash that was not their fault.

-Our goal is always to maximize the compensation our clients receive in the wake of a horrible accident.
-Up-to-date insurance policies help to prepare motorcyclists for such contingencies.What is Uninsured/ Underinsured Motorist Coverage?
+The goal of our injury attorneys is always to maximize the compensation our clients receive in the wake of a horrible accident.
+Up-to-date insurance policies help to prepare motorcyclists for such contingencies.What is Uninsured / Underinsured Motorist Coverage?

 Neither UM/ UIM coverage is required for motorcyclists or other drivers in Florida.
 But it’s a very smart idea to have it.
 Here’s why: